What is ATRT?

 Certain genetic changes may increase the risk of atypical teratoid/rhabdoid tumor.

 A risk factor is anything that increases the chance of getting a disease.
-Not every child with one or more of these risk factors will develop ATRT, and it will develop in some children who don't have a known risk factor.
+Not every child with one or more of these risk factors will develop ATRT.
+And it will develop in some children who don't have a known risk factor.
 Talk with your child's doctor if you think your child may be at risk.

 ATRT may be linked to changes in the tumor suppressor genes SMARCB1 or SMARCA4.
 Tumor suppressor genes make a protein that helps control when cells grow.
 Changes in the DNA of tumor suppressor genes like SMARCB1 or SMARCA4 may lead to cancer.